Preparation is the first essential step towards conducting a successful interview. The better prepared you are, the more confident you'll be.

 - What have you learned from your pas jobs?

 - Which job did you enjoy the most and why?

 - What have you done that showed initiative in your career?

 Remember that an interview is a two way street.
 The interviewer will try to determine through questioning whether you are the right person for a specific job.
 Likewise, you must determine through questioning whether this potential employer will provide the opportunity for career development that you seek.

 Closing the interview

-· If you get the impression that the interview is not going very well and you have already been rejected, don't let your discouragement show.
+Don't be too discouraged if no definite offer is made nor a specific salary discussed.
+If you get the impression that the interview is not going very well and you have already been rejected, don't let your discouragement show.
 Once in a while an interviewer who is genuinely interested in your possibilities may intend to discourage you in order to test your reaction.

-· Thank the interviewer for the time spent with you.
+Lastly but most importantly, make sure to thank the interviewer for the time spent with you.